kcpetersen111/learnGoColly/README.md

 	movieReview: My first scrapper.
 Will take input from the commandline and return what the imdb top movies with the given titles and the ratings for those movies

 	citScrapper: Will check the dsu cit website for dead links

+	goodReads: will require you to make a passwords.txt file. logs you into your goodreads account then will print to the command line the books on you tbr list